SreekanthGudisi/GitHubUserAndFollowers/README.md

-Open the project and run on simulator or actual divice ,
+Open the project and run on simulator or actual divice,

 1. Serach by Github account username if username not found you will get an Alert.